tilburgsciencehub/website/content/building-blocks/analyze-data/regression-discontinuity/local-randomization.md

 ## Practical Example: US Senate Elections

-To illustrate the theory we use the example of US Senate elections.
-The example studies the effect of winning elections on future vote shares.
+To demonstrate the Local Randomization Approach, we analyze the effect of winning elections on future vote shares in the context of US Senate Elections.

 There is a discontinuous relationship between the incumbency status of a political party and the vote share obtained in an election.
 This means that when there are two parties that compete for a seat, the party with just above 50% of the vote wins and becomes the incumbent, while the other loses.

-Here, the unit of analysis is the US state and the score is the Democratic party's margin of victory at election $t$ (the margin is the difference between the vote share of the Democratic party and the vote share of its strongest opponent).
+Here, the unit of analysis is the US state and the score is the Democratic party's margin of victory at election $t$.
+This is calculated as the difference between the vote share of the Democratic party and the vote share of its strongest opponent.

 The variables are defined as follows:
 - $Y$ - vote share obtained by the Democratic party in the election in a given state
-- $X$ - margin of victory of the Democratic party
+- $X$ - margin of victory of the Democratic party.
+This is the running variable.
 - $T$ - electoral victory of the Democratic party, being equal to 1 if they won and 0 otherwise

-### Coding
+### Estimation in R

 The R library for local randomization is `rdlocrand`, from which we use the function `rdrandinf`.
 The main parameters of the function are the outcome variable $Y$, the running variable $X$ and the bounds of the window: `wr` (right bound), `wl` (left bound).
 For now we set them to -2.5 and 2.5.